Positron Emission Tomography (PET)

 - PET is used to diagnose and guide the treatment of a number of diseases including cancer, coronary heart disease, neurological disorders and seizure disorders.

-- Specifically, PET is a valuable tool for the early detection and diagnosis of lung, breast, melanoma, lymphoma, colorectal, head and neck, ovarian, pancreatic and esophageal cancer.
+- Specifically, PET is a valuable tool for the early detection and diagnosis of lung cancer, breast cancer, melanoma skin cancer, lymphoma, colon and rectal cancers, head and neck cancers, ovarian cancer, pancreatic cancer, and esophageal cancer.

 - It is also used for staging and restaging.